The First Step to Effective Marketing

 - Where do you fit on that continuum?

 - What does it make sense for your business to focus on?

 - What are you the most passionate about doing?

 - What unmet needs do you see in the market?

 - Who are your best prospects?

-These questions will help you understand what you’re trying to build, who you’re trying to reach and what you can offer that will satisfy their needs and yours.
+Examining your business through the lens of questions like these will help you understand what you’re trying to build, who you’re trying to reach and what you can offer that will satisfy both their needs and yours.